Many human diseases are caused by defective genes.

 In June of 2002, a team of Italian and Israeli doctors reported on two young SCID patients that were treated with their own blood stem cells that had been transformed in vitro with a retroviral vector carrying the ADA gene.
 After a year, both children had fully-functioning immune systems (T, B, and NK cells) and were able to live normal lives without any need for treatment with ADA-PEG or immune globulin (IG).
 The doctors attribute their success to first destroying some of the bone marrow cells of their patients to "make room" for the transformed cells.

-Nine years later (August 2011) these two patients are still thriving and have been joined by 28 other successfully-treated children most of whom no longer need to take ADA-PEG.
+Nine years later (August 2011) these two patients were still thriving and had been joined by many other successfully-treated children most of whom no longer need to take ADA-PEG.
+These successes led in 2016 to the approval by the European Union of this gene therapy.

 Gene therapy has also succeeded for 20 baby boys who suffered from another form of severe combined immunodeficiency called X-linked SCID because it is caused by a mutated X-linked gene encoding a subunit — called γc (gamma-c) — of the receptor for several interleukins, including interleukin-7 (IL-7).